yoursunny/NDNts/packages/naming-convention2/README.md

 assert.equal(name.at(-1).as(Segment), 0);

 // If you need alternate URI syntax, use AltUri.ofName() or AltUri.ofComponent().
+// They support both rev2 format and rev3 format.
 // Make sure you are importing AltUri from this package, not from @ndn/packet package. assert.equal(AltUri.ofName(name), "/A/32=metadata/v=3/seg=0");
 assert.equal(AltUri.ofComponent(name.at(2)), "v=3");